 3. Tvataktsperioden 1931-1964 / The two-stroke period 1931-1964

 4. Den gyllene tavlingsepoken 1922-1935 / The golden racing era 1922-1935

 5. Slutord, kallmaterial / Closing lines, references

-The book is used, but it is in a very good condition, hard cover, 256 pages, bilingual : Swedish and English text.
+The book is new, hard cover, 256 pages, bilingual : Swedish and English text.

 ISBN : 91-975178-6-0